karlkfi/spring-mvc-params/README.md

 public class ExampleConfig extends WebMvcConfigurerAdapter {

 	/**
-	 * Add ResourceArgumentResolver as a custom HandlerMethodArgumentResolver.
+	 * Adds custom HandlerMethodArgumentResolvers.
-	 * Unfortunately addArgumentResolvers doesn't allow specifying the ArgumentResolver ordering. :(
+	 * The {@code argumentResolvers} list is updated to add new resolvers.
-	 * @param argumentResolvers an initially empty list of custom resolvers to insert into the default resolver list */
+	 * @param argumentResolvers the list of custom resolvers to update */
 	@Override
     public void addArgumentResolvers(List<HandlerMethodArgumentResolver> argumentResolvers) {